derion-io/core/docs/TECHSPEC.md

 Start with README.md to find all basic information about project structure and scripts that are required to test and deploy the contracts.

 In the ./tests folder, *.ts provides the tests of the different methods of the main contract, in Typescript.
 In shared, different test helpers are found.

 The main contract can be deployed using various scripts in ./scripts.
 In order to do so, .env.example must be renamed .env, and all required data must be provided.

 The project configuration is found in hardhat.config.ts, where dependencies are indicated.
 Mind the relationship of this file with .env.
-A basic configuration of Polygon’s Mumbai testnet is described in order to deploy the contract.
+A basic configuration of Arbitrum One and Base network are described in order to deploy the contract.
 And an etherscan key is set to to configure its different functionalities directly from the repo.
 More information about this file’s configuration can be found in the Hardhat Documentation.

 Finally, this document can be found in ./docs.

 ### 2.1.
 Architecture Overview
-The following chart provides a general view of the TokenVesting contract structure and interactions between different functions.
+The following chart provides a general view of the Derivable contracts structure and interactions between different functions.

 ![Architecture](architecture.png)